rust-lang/book/nostarch/chapter11.md

 ok.` [3] means that all the tests passed, and the portion that reads `1 passed;
 0 failed` totals the number of tests that passed or failed.

-It's possible to mark a test as ignored so it doesn't run in a particular instance; we'll cover that in the “Ignoring Some Tests Unless Specifically Requested” section later in this chapter.
-Because we haven't done that here, the summary shows `0 ignored`.
-We can also pass an argument to the `cargo test` command to run only tests whose name matches a string; this is called *filtering* and we'll cover that in the “Running a Subset of Tests by Name” section.
+It’s possible to mark a test as ignored so it doesn’t run in a particular instance; we’ll cover that in the “Ignoring Some Tests Unless Specifically Requested” section later in this chapter.
+Because we haven’t done that here, the summary shows `0 ignored`.
+We can also pass an argument to the `cargo test` command to run only tests whose name matches a string; this is called *filtering* and we’ll cover that in the “Running a Subset of Tests by Name” section.
 Here we haven’t filtered the tests being run, so the end of the summary shows `0 filtered out`.